mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 positions.
 The captain of a pirate vessel might simply be the toughest person standing, fending off rivals who would take the captaincy by force, if possible.
-The captain might also simply be the owner aboard, the

-Crew Roles

-person who has majority or outright ownership of the vessel.
+The captain might also simply be the owner aboard, the person who has majority or outright ownership of the vessel.
 In some cases, the captain of a ship is simply born to the role, as is the case for an Imperial noble, Aslan clan leader or member of the Zhodani Zhobrdievl.